Undocumented youth in the United States

-Undocumented youth in the United States are young people living in the United States without U.S. citizenship or other legal immigration status.
-An estimated 1.1 million undocumented minors resided in the U.S. as of 2010, making up 16% of the undocumented population of 11 million.
+Undocumented youth in the United States are young people living in the U.S. without citizenship or other legal immigration status.
+An estimated 1.1 million undocumented minors resided in the U.S. as of 2010, making up 10% of the undocumented population of 11 million.
+By 2012, it had increased to approximately 16% of the undocumented population.
 Undocumented students face unique legal uncertainties and limitations within the United States educational system.
 They are sometimes called the 1.5 generation (as opposed to first- or second-generation), as they have spent a majority of their lives in the United States.

-Children have the legal right to public a K–12 education regardless of immigration status due to the 1982 US Supreme Court ruling in Plyler v.
+Children have the legal right to a public K–12 education regardless of immigration status due to the 1982 US Supreme Court ruling in Plyler v.
 Doe.
-After navigating through primary education, undocumented youth transition into an adulthood that does not grant them those provisions.
+After navigating through primary education, undocumented youth transition into an early adulthood that does not grant them those provisions.
 Although some undocumented students find their way to legal status, many remain undocumented.

-It has been noted that many undocumented youth experience a period of adapting to a new identity (being "illegal") that is stigmatized and unexpected.
-Coming of age, many undocumented youth become negatively distinguished from their former peers because of their inability to work legally, obtain a driver's license, or participate in post-secondary education.
-These limitations with regards to citizenship frequently prove to be obstacles to the youth's opportunity for social and civic engagement.

-DACA (Deferred Action for Childhood Arrivals) is a program that gives undocumented individuals the ability to be legally present in the United states, giving them a SSN and a work permit.
-As of June 18, 2020, the Supreme Court has ruled that the Trump Administration cannot legally repeal the program, writing that the "DHS’s decision to rescind DACA was arbitrary and capricious."
+Undocumented youth experience a period of adapting to a new identity (being "illegal") that is stigmatized.
+Coming of age, many undocumented minors become negatively distinguished from their peers because of their inability to work legally, obtain a driver's license, or participate in post-secondary education.
+These limitations with regard to citizenship frequently prove to be obstacles to the person's opportunity for social and civic engagement.
+Deferred Action for Childhood Arrivals (DACA) is a program that gives undocumented individuals the ability to be legally present in the United States, giving them an SSN and a work permit.